FSO Nabarima: Shutdown

 Following the Corocoro shutdown, Nabarima was abandoned with about 1.3 million barrels of crude aboard.
 For months, opposition leaders and petroleum union leaders warned that the tanker was listing and at risk of sinking and causing a significant environmental disaster.
 Government spokespeople denied this.
 Nabarima is a double-hulled tanker, which offers some security.
 According to complaints made by PDVSA workers, its main process, control, auxiliary and security equipment was inoperative due to "lack of maintenance and management incompetence", the tanker being operated with a skeleton crew, although designed to be operated by 80 workers.
-In July 2020 Nabarima began listing to starboard, followed by a leak into her engine room the following month that failed bilge pumps were unable to pump out.
+In July 2020, Nabarima began listing to starboard, followed by a leak into her engine room the following month, which failed bilge pumps were unable to pump out.
 According to Eudis Girot, the leader of the Unitary Federation of Petroleum Workers of Venezuela, there was about 9 ft of water in the lower decks of Nabarima by early September and the Associated Press reported that she continued to list about 5 degrees to starboard, though PDVSA said that her condition was "satisfactory" and Eni considered the vessel "stable."
 Girot warned of the possibility of an environmental disaster occurring.
 The ship was filled almost to its maximum capacity of 1.4 million barrels of crude, about five times the amount the Exxon Valdez spilled in 1989.
 Critics of PDVSA have said the tanker is an example of the government's corruption and mismanagement.
 At the time, Eni was negotiating with the United States Treasury Department for permission to offload the oil on board.

 On 17 August, El Pitazo published a video in which petroleum workers denounced the poor conditions of the vessel.
 On 1 September, Girot said that conditions faced by the three workers on board were subhuman since they did not have lifeboats, the fire extinguishers had expired, the bathrooms had collapsed, they had little food and coexisted with rats.
-The following day an inspection was ordered and on 8:45 a.m.
+The following day, an inspection was ordered, and at 8:45 a.m.
 (VET) Manuel Parra, PDVSA Supply and Commerce manager, arrived in a helicopter to carry out an inspection.
 On 3 September, it was announced that the tanker was not at risk of sinking anymore; the following day Girot affirmed that elements of Maduro's government "planned the sinking of the Nabarima tanker.